ibm-cloud-docs/key-protect/disable-keys.md

         <td><strong>Required.</strong> The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.
 For more
         information, see <a href="/docs/key-protect?topic=key-protect-retrieve-instance-ID">Retrieving an instance ID</a>.</td>
       </tr>
       <caption style="caption-side:bottom;">Table 2.
-Describes the variables that are needed to enable keys with the {{site.data.keyword.keymanagementserviceshort}} API.
+Describes the variables that are needed to enable root keys with the {{site.data.keyword.keymanagementserviceshort}}
+      API.
       </caption>
     </table>

-    A successful enable request returns an HTTP `204 No Content` response, which indicates that the key was reinstated for encrypt and decrypt operations.
+    A successful enable request returns an HTTP `204 No Content` response, which indicates that the root key was reinstated for encrypt and decrypt operations.

-4. Optional: Verify that the key was enabled by retrieving details about the key.
+4. Optional: Verify that the root key was enabled by retrieving details about the key.

     ```cURL
     curl -X GET \